Assistant/nixpkgs-fmt/README.md

 [![CI](https://github.com/nix-community/nixpkgs-fmt/actions/workflows/push.yml/badge.svg?branch=master)](https://github.com/nix-community/nixpkgs-fmt/actions/workflows/push.yml) [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-**STATUS: beta**
+**STATUS: archived.
+Replaced by [nixfmt](https://github.com/NixOS/nixfmt).**

-This project's goal is to format the nix code in nixpkgs to increase the consistency of the code found there.
+This project's goal was to format the nix code in nixpkgs to increase the consistency of the code found there.
 Ideally automatically with pre-commit hooks and later ofborg enforcing the format.